 5. Upstream versus downstream interventions to reduce dietary sodium intake

-Simon Capewell and Chris Kypridemos in this American Journal of Public Health journal article compare upstream and downstream strategies aimed at achieving the recommended daily dietary sodium levels of us.
+Simon Capewell and Chris Kypridemos in this American Journal of Public Health article compare upstream and downstream strategies aimed at recommending daily dietary sodium levels.
 They consider individual, worksite, and community interventions as “downstream” interventions.
-In contrast, policies aimed at the reformulation (mandatory as against voluntary) of processed food, food labelling, and medical campaigns are considered “upstream” methods.
+In contrast, policies aimed at reformulating (mandatory as against voluntary) processed food, food labelling, and medical campaigns are considered “upstream” methods.
 We can find “upstream” examples from Finland, Japan, and the UK.

 Its full text is available through this link: https://ajph.aphapublications.org/doi/10.2105/AJPH.2017.303673